Reaching new heights in the glazing industry

 • How far out?

 • What length “working envelope” is needed?

 • What power source is needed?

 • For access – what minimum width and height are needed?

 • For ground surface – the total weight of the platform?

 • Is remote radio control needed?

-They can be contacted by phone or email using the website contact page.
-Or you can use the website “Chat” facility.
+We can be contacted by phone or email using the website contact page.
+Or you can use our handy website “Chat” facility.

-Take advantage of their expertise to develop new customers in the expanding world of “structural glazing”.
+Take advantage of our expertise to develop new customers in the expanding world of “structural glazing”.